 If you can measure how much he's collecting in tariffs, he's collecting a lot of money in tariffs.

-So you see, everywhere everywhere that you can measure it, Trump either has a good argument or he's just flat out winning.
+So you see, everywhere that you can measure it, Trump either has a good argument or he's just flat out winning.

-So they have to retreat to things you can't measure, which is oh, the character.
+So they have to retreat to things you can't measure, which is, oh, the character.

 Oh, I know.